robenkleene/design-references/blender/tutorials/blender-donut-render.md

-# Blender Donut Rendering
+# Blender Donut Render

+This tutorial describes how to setup a render of an object on a plane.
+It goes through the steps of adding a plane, applying materials, and setting up lighting and cameras.

-Before doing this tutorial, there needs to be a camera and a light in the scene.
+Before doing this tutorial, there should already be a camera and a light in the scene.

+## Adding a Plane

 1. Switch to render view mode (`z`, then select "Rendered" or click the farthest right "Viewport Shading" mode in the upper right of the viewport)
 2. Move a light source close to the subject so you can see the shading.